Jermaine0Forbes/Laravel-How-To/readme.md

 - [how to create a project with composer][create-project]
 - [how to remove 500 internal server error][500]
 - [how to generate a new application key][new-key]
+- [how to make your laravel project work when pulling it from github][pulling]

 ## Model
 - [how to create a model][create-model]